dof-dss/nicsdru_dept/web/modules/custom/dept_topics/README.md

 ### Child content

 Child content types have a site topics field (field_site_topics) which references topic/subtopic entities.
-This field is used to both tag and assign child nodes to a topic.
+This field is used to both tag and assign the child node to a topic/subtopic.

-The site topics field uses the topics tree widget settings to define which content types should have topic content entries added or removed for the selected values od that field.
-The topic tree widget also limits the available topic/subtopic choices to those associated to the current domain.
+The site topics field uses the topics tree widget settings to define if the current bundle should have topic content entries added or removed for the selected values for that field.
+The topic tree widget also limits the available topic/subtopic choices to those associated to the current domain (department).

 Child content for topics/Subtopics is restricted by the allowed types set within the field_topic_content settings.